gnachman/iterm2-website/source/faq.md

 Additionally, you can affect other mouse-related activities with modifier keys:

-  * Cmd+drag a selection copies and pastes it.
+  * Dragging a selection copies and pastes it.
+If you keep doing this by accident, turn on **Prefs > Advanced > To drag images or selected text, you must hold ⌘.
+This prevents accidental drags.*.
   * Cmd+click on a URL opens it.

 #### Q: How do I change a tab's title?